GUIDE TO THE RIVER WHARFE

 WHERE IS IT?: Yorkshire, Grassington near Skipton.

-PUT-INS/ TAKE-OUTS: Put in below Linton Falls in the village of Linton (SE168553).
-Park in car park on no through road next to river (follow signs for Linton Falls).
-You have to carry to the footpath, round the back of the houses and across the river to put in river left below the falls.
+PUT-INS/ TAKE-OUTS: Put in below Linton Falls in the village of Linton (SE002632).
+Park in public Pay and Display car park on Church Road.
+See posts on forum - the following description of access to the river may be out of date: You have to carry to the footpath, round the back of the houses and across the river to put in river left below the falls.
 Take-out at Barden Bridge(SE052574).
 Burnsley Bridge is another possible put-in/take-out on river left via footpath.

 APPROX LENGTH: 8 miles.